glaszig/li3_less/README.md

 ## Installation

-Add li3_less as submodule to your li3 libraries:
+Add a submodule to your li3 libraries:

 	git submodule add git@github.com:bruensicke/li3_less.git libraries/li3_less

-and activate li3_less in you app (config/bootstrap/libraries.php), of course:
+and activate it in you app (config/bootstrap/libraries.php), of course:

 	Libraries::add('li3_less');